krimple/date-functions-in-react/README.md

 # date-functions-in-react
-Sample with using date-fns and date-fns-tz with React
+Sample with timezone arithmetic using date-fns and date-fns-tz, as well as luxon and standard dates in a Vite React project shell

 Uses `pnpm`